gemc/sci-g/examples/scintillator_array/README.md

 ### Output

 The output is defined by the entry `+goutput` in the jcard: two files are created simultaneously:
 `TEXT` and `ROOT` format.
-The files are identical in content and contain both true information and digitized output.

 The root file contains ntuples with true information and digitized output.

-The flux digitization includes relevant variables such as:

-- `hitn` : hit number
-- `pid` : particle id
-- `paddleid` : sciintillator identifer set in the geometry
-- `time` : time of the hit
-- `totalE` : track total energy
-- `totEdep` : total energy deposited
+The dosimeter digitization includes a `nielWeight` variable that is the radiation dose in units of NIEL (Non-Ionizing Energy Loss).

 ### Notes

-- the cell and scintillator geometry is created using the dedicated `geometry.py` script.
+- the cell and dosimeter geometry is created using the dedicated `geometry.py` script.

 ---